 Justgiving is the best place to collect your sponsorship online

 Please note: JustGiving money will only be attributed to the person who set up the JustGiving page.
 So if you're fundraising as part of a team you must register your team once you have registered then invite your friends to join it so the money will be split evenly between you.

 Can I take part as a team?
 (Take a look at the 'Teams' section for further details)

 The finish line

 The Pink Ribbonwalk is a fundraising event for Breast Cancer Care.
-There are five walks taking place in 2013.
-There will be two circular routes available at each walk, a 20-mile and a 10-mile route.
+There were five walks in 2013, each with two circular routes: 20-miles and 10-miles.

-The dates for the Breast Cancer Care 2013 Pink Ribbonwalk events are:
+The dates for the Breast Cancer Care 2013 Pink Ribbonwalk events were:

 Blenheim Palace, Oxfordshire – Saturday 11 May 2013